Charles Frederick Weiher Papers

 Background

 A priest of the Congregation of Holy Cross, Charles F. Weiher earned a Bachelor of Science degree in physics from Notre Dame in 1944.
-He served in the army, studied at the Massachusetts institute of Technology, and entered Holy Cross Seminary at Notre Dame in 1946.
-After his four years studying theology at Holy Cross College, he was ordained in 1953.
-He earned a Master of Arts degree from Notre Dame in 1955 with a thesis on Motion and the Categories according to the Principles of St. Thomas Aquinas and a 1960 Ph.D. from Notre Dame with a thesis on Foundations of an Abstractionist Theory of Natural Number.
+He served in the army, studied at the Massachusetts Institute of Technology, and entered Holy Cross Seminary at Notre Dame in 1946.
+After four years studying theology at Holy Cross College, he was ordained in 1953.
+He earned a Master of Arts degree from Notre Dame in 1955 with a thesis on Motion and the Categories according to the Principles of St. Thomas Aquinas and a 1960 Ph.D. from Notre Dame with a dissertation on Foundations of an Abstractionist Theory of Natural Number.
 He joined the faculty of the University of Notre Dame in 1956 and, except for a year at the University of Portland (1961-1962), served there as a professor and residence-hall rector for the rest of his career.
 He published articles in the New Catholic Encyclopedia, The New Scholasticism, International Philosophical Quarterly, and Philosophia Mathematica.

 Extent